 Tryptone Soya Agar with TTC - This agar features red spot dye which makes it easy to view and count colonies.
 TSA detects and shows growth for a wide variety of fastidious and non fastidious organisms.
-It is a general purpose agar that can detect both aerobic and anaerobic bacteria.
+It is a general purpose agar that is most often used to detect aerobic bacteria.
+Anaerobic bacteria can grow on this agar if incubation is under anaerobic conditions.
 This agar is often used for environmental testing.
-TSA will give a total count.
+TSA will give a total bacterial count (TVC).

 Rose Bengal Agar - This agar is selective for yeasts and moulds.
 It is very often used to test cosmetics and food samples.
 Antibiotic content in this agar may suppress bacterial growth.

 To use the dipslide, you can either dip the slide into your sample, swab onto the dipslide or press the slide against a surface.
 Once your sample has been transferred onto the dipslide, you then incubate the dipslide.
 After incubation, you can then count the colonies / spots and compare with the chart provided.
 A step by step pictorial guide can be found below.

 These RBS dipslides come in a pack size of 10 slides per box.
 The slide has a flexible paddle and is within a shatterproof container.